SamueleD98/rt_assignment2/README.md

 # Python Robotics Simulator
 This is a software architecture in ROS that implements two nodes to control a robot in the given environment.
 The robot will change its direction autonomously, avoiding colliding with the wall (at least until the speed is low enough).
 The user interface node will allow the user to increase or decrease the speed of the robot and to reset its position to the initial one.
-Furthermore, the user can engage the helper which will also modify the linear velocity when approaching a curve.
+Furthermore, the user can engage the *helper*, which will also modify the linear velocity when approaching a curve.

 ## Pre-development phase

 To control the robot in the given environment it's necessary to know its surroundings and how to change its parameters.
 Once the simulation environment is runned using `rosrun stage_ros stageros $(rospack find rt_assignment2)/world/my_world.world`, the `rostopic list` command will list every active topic.
-The informations about the necessary topics are given with the `rostopic info <topic name>`:
+The information about the necessary topics are given with the `rostopic info <topic name>`:

 ![topics](/images/topics.png)